-Stern warnings have no legal effect and are not binding on accused persons.
+Stern warnings (and conditional warnings) have no legal effect and are not binding on individuals who have received them.

-As a result, they cannot be treated as criminal antecedents (i.e. previous convictions) if the accused is being sentenced for a different offence later on.
+As a result, they cannot be treated as criminal antecedents (i.e. previous convictions) if the individual is being sentenced for a different offence later on.

-Can the accused still be subject to private prosecution over the same conduct?
+Can the individual who has received the stern warning still be subject to private prosecution over the same conduct?

 In a private prosecution, an individual (or his lawyer) will be the one prosecuting the accused, instead of a Public Prosecutor.
 You can read more about private prosecutions in our other article.

-In Singapore, it is still an open question whether the accused who has received a stern warning can still be subject to private prosecution.
+In Singapore, it is still an open question whether an individual who has received a stern warning can still be subject to private prosecution.

 While this appears to be the case in the UK, it remains to be seen whether local courts will adopt a similar position.

-Can the accused still be sued over the same conduct?
+Can the individual still be sued over the same conduct?

-An accused person who has been issued a stern warning can still be sued by the victim(s) in respect of his actions.
+An individual who has been issued a stern warning can still be sued by the victim(s) in respect of his actions.

 In some cases, the issuance of a stern warning may form part of the victim’s case in proving their cause of action.

-We hope that this article has helped you better understand the issuance and consequences of Conditional and Unconditional Stern Warnings.
+We hope that this article has helped you better understand the issuance and consequences of stern warnings and conditional warnings in Singapore.